weaselkeeper/misc_monitoring_scripts/README.md

 that to a config file (optional) in the future.

-Usage:  Simply run the monitor script, after changing MAILTO, MAILFROM and MONTITOR_URL, as well as configuring the checks in the checks() function.
+Usage:  Simply run the monitor script, after changing MAILTO, MAILFROM and MONITOR_URL, as well as configuring the checks in the checks() function.

 If one of the checks is triggered, an email will be sent via local mailserver to the specified MAILTO.